You need an assortment of components, disciplines, and skills.

 Diverse opinions and viewpoints actually help.

 In the process of collaboration, making decisions, and committing to a course of action, you may notice that not everyone agrees!
 And this is a fabulous reality!
-The worse thing that happens in the team process is “artificial harmony.”
+The worst thing that happens in the team process is “artificial harmony.”
 You have probably noticed this, and you may be guilty of it.
 This is where you smile and nod as decisions are made, but think, “My division/team/workgroup will never go for this…” It’s really the question of, “who is your first team?”
 A far better idea is to speak up and say, “I’m hearing [this point of view], but is anybody thinking about [this contrasting idea]?”
 Leaving no stone unturned is a key to team and organizational success.
-And it may be one of us introverted, Enneagram 9 types who finally asks the hard question.
+And it may be one of us introverted, Enneagram 9 types who finally asks the hard question!
 Please do not ignore our questions or bulldoze our ideas!
 Which leads us to this final thought…

 Get every good idea on the table.